nabeelmumtaz92/ReturnIt/mobile-driver-app/deployment-checklist.md

 • Competitive 70% earnings share
 • Instant payment options available
 • Flexible scheduling - work when you want
-• Professional logistics network
+• Returnly logistics network
 • Comprehensive driver support

-Join the Returnly professional driver network and start earning with reliable pickup and delivery opportunities in your area.
+Join the Returnly Driver Program and start earning with reliable pickup and delivery opportunities in your area.

 Perfect for:
 - Independent contractors seeking delivery work
-- Professional drivers wanting flexible schedules
+- Drivers wanting flexible schedules
 - Anyone looking to earn extra income with delivery services

-Download now and start your professional delivery career with Returnly!
+Download now and start your delivery career with the Returnly Driver Program!
 ```

 ### Keywords